lm-kbc/lm-kbc.github.io/index.md

 ### Evaluation Metrics

 We use precision, recall and f1-score as evaluation metrics to compare the predicted object-entities with true object-entities on the hidden test dataset.
 We release a <a href="/models/bert.py">baseline</a> implementation and <a href="/evaluation.py">evaluation</a> script.
-The baseline model probes the BERT langauge model using a sample prompt like _Germany shares border with \[MASK\]_ and selects object-entities predicted in the \[MASK\] position with $>= 0.5$ likelihood as outputs on validation subject-entities.
+The baseline model probes the BERT langauge model using a sample prompt like _"Germany shares border with \[MASK\]"_ and selects object-entities predicted in the \[MASK\] position with $>= 0.5$ likelihood as outputs on validation subject-entities.
 Participants can use evaluation script to compute the precision, recall and f1-score to assess the performance of their systems.

 ### Submission Details